- Academic skills resources

 - International English Language Testing System (IELTS)

-- This is an international, standardised test of English language proficiency.
+- An international, standardised test of English language proficiency.
 It assesses the language ability of overseas students who want to study at university level in Australia.
-For those students who are unsure of their language skills, OUA offers an IELTS online preparation program to help prepare for the IELTS test.
+OUA offers an online program to help students prepare for the IELTS test.
 See also bridging units.

 - Invigilated exam